 All in all, gRPC is used in applications that need multiplexed streams or for mobile applications with limited browser support.

-It's tough to say which is better—REST or gRPC.
+When comparing gRPC vs Rest, it's tough to say which is better.
 But we can conclude that gRPC is most beneficial for large-scale distributed applications.
 However, one disadvantage of gRPC is that it's just not popular enough and has limited browser compatibility.
 This disadvantage means a proxy tool may be needed to process a request from the browser to the gRPC server.